COLLEGE PARK – The damage told the story.

 Initial damage estimates were high.
 Mitchell yesterday requested additional funds from University President Loh to cope with the destruction.
 Though President Loh approved, Limansky flat-out denied the aid, insisting that the money was essential to the fight against rampant underage drinking.

-“I really like having rational thought proceses,” Limansky said.
-“But devoting only 99% of our department’s resources to oppress underage drinking is unacceptable.”
+“I really like having rational thought processes,” Limansky said.
+“But devoting only 99% of our department’s resources to oppressing underage drinking is unacceptable.”

 Chief Mitchell agreed.